Results of the Work – 10/2/15

 Hey Sisters and Brothers in Christ,

-So thanks for your prayers for the ministry and for Evangelism if you had a chance.
+So thanks for your prayers for the ministry and for evangelism today if you had a chance.
+The Lord really blessed the work.

 In Him,